GoergPflug/AttinyStreamGfxApi/README.md

 0.3		Support C++, Suppport compiling on the Arduino IDE, example C++ Application for Arduino.

 0.4		Prelimary Support for Arduino-Wire, performance worse than on attiny85

-If the Display does not work:

-when using arduino try:

-change
-#define WIRE_SCREEN_ADDRESS 0x3C
-to
-#define WIRE_SCREEN_ADDRESS 0x3D

-when using custom i2c change (in tiny_multi_os.h)

-#define SSD1306_ADDRESS 0x78
-to
-#define SSD1306_ADDRESS 0x7A